-All contact Principal Investigators are required to tick a box to indicate their acceptance of the Full Proposal, and should read the declaration page before they do so.
-Institutions should sign a collective declaration, which is available from the "Agent Declaration" menu and should be uploaded.
+All contact PIs are required to tick a box to indicate their acceptance of the terms and conditions of the proposal, and should read the declaration page before they do so.

+Institutional Declaration

+Institutions should sign a collective declaration for all their proposals, which is available for download from the "Agent Declaration" menu and should be uploaded when signed.

-Referees
+Ngā kaitaunaki Referees